Last Updated On -03 Jun 2025

 Double Entry:

-This reflects an increase in one asset and a decrease in another, keeping the accounting equation balanced.
+This reflects an increase in one asset and a decrease in another, keeping the accounting equation balanced and proper analysis of ledger in accounting.

 Did you know?
 First recorded in 1494, the double entry system originated with Italian mathematician and Franciscan friar Luca Pacioli.
 His "Summary of Arithmetica" work won him the moniker "Father of Accounting" and helped to shape modern accounting. |